Overv/VulkanTutorial/03_Drawing_a_triangle/00_Setup/02_Validation_layers.md

 This struct should be passed to the `vkCreateDebugReportCallbackEXT` function to create the `VkDebugReportCallbackEXT` object.
-Unfortunately, because this function is an extension function it is not automatically loaded.
+Unfortunately, because this function is an extension function, it is not automatically loaded.
 We have to look up its address ourselves using `vkGetInstanceProcAddr`.
 We're going to create our own proxy function that handles this in the background.
 I've added it right above the `VDeleter` definition.